fenderdigital/fds-aws-coding-exercise/README.md

 - A Unix-based OS (Linux distro, MacOS or WSL2)
 - AWS CLI v2 ([installation guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-install.html))

+### 🍴 Setting up the repo
+To set up your local environment, start by creating a fork of this repository and cloning that into your local machine.

 ### ☁️ Configuring the AWS CLI

 Some steps in the coding exercise process require interaction with AWS through the AWS CLI.
 You will need to create a new profile called `fender`.
 You can do so by running the following command and entering the variables.